mustaqeempatel/Profile-Searcher/README.md

-# Profile-Searcher
-🔍 Profile Searcher  Profile Searcher is a modern web application built using HTML, CSS, and JavaScript that allows users to easily search and access profiles from multiple social media platforms — all from one clean, minimal interface.
+🔍 Profile Searcher

+Profile Searcher is a modern web application built using HTML, CSS, and JavaScript that allows users to easily search and access profiles from multiple social media platforms — all from one clean, minimal interface.

+With simple navigation and platform icons, users can instantly jump to a person’s public profile without needing to switch between different apps or browsers.

+✨ Features

+🔗 Search profiles across popular social platforms (GitHub, Instagram, Snapchat, etc.)

+📱 Mobile-friendly design with smooth UI

+⚡ Fast and lightweight — no backend required

+🎨 Clean layout and easy-to-use interface

+🛠️ Technologies Used

+HTML5 – Structure

+CSS3 – Styling and responsiveness

+JavaScript (Vanilla JS) – Logic and interactivity

+👤 Developer

+Mustaqeem Patel
+Frontend Developer & UI Designer
+💡 Passionate about creating interactive and user-focused web projects using pure web technologies.